Xon/XenForo-LazyImageLoader/README.md

 #Options

-"Enable Outside threads/Conversations" permits the lazy loading bbcode injection to run outside of those contexts.
+"Enable Outside threads/conversations" permits the lazy loading bbcode injection to run outside of those contexts.
 Inside those context it will still respect permissions.
+May still not work for all cases outside threads/conversations.

 #Known issues:

-- Interaction with the Spoiler tag means you need to move the viewport after opening the spoiler box before the lazy loader realises it should load those images.
 - Doesn't work with XenForo Media Gallery.
 - Doesn't work with Resource Manager.
 - May impact SEO due to the use of noscript to present the original image to users without scripting.
-Will display the spinner too.
 - Loading spinner is ugly, and not per style.